Zechariah 1 – The First Two Visions

 And will again choose Jerusalem.”’”

 a.
 All the earth is resting quietly: The patrol found that the world was at peace, but it was not the right kind of peace (I am exceedingly angry with the nations at ease).
-God was angry with the nations of the world because they are at ease while God’s people suffer.
-In God’s thinking if the earth is at rest at the expense of His people, there is no rest at all.
+God was angry with the nations of the world because they were at ease while God’s people suffered.
+In God’s thinking, if the earth is at rest at the expense of His people, there is no true rest at all.

 i.
 And they helped; but with evil intent: The nations of the world offered some help to the returning exiles, but even their help was polluted by evil motives.

 b.
-I am zealous for Jerusalem and for Zion with great zeal: The Angel of the LORD shows his heart of compassion for Israel and Jerusalem.
-God relented and allowed Israel back after 70 years of exile yet the effects of exile were still painfully evident.
+I am zealous for Jerusalem and for Zion with great zeal: The Angel of the LORD showed His heart of compassion for Israel and Jerusalem.
+God relented and allowed Israel back after 70 years of exile, yet the effects of exile were still painfully evident.

 i.
 The word for zealous in ancient Hebrew comes from the idea “to become intensely red” and it has the thought of a face becoming flushed with deep emotion.
 God is genuinely and deeply concerned about the state of His people.